Excellent

 Is a Level 2 survey suitable for listed DG8 properties?

-A Level 2 HomeBuyer survey is appropriate for conventionally constructed properties in reasonable condition.
-However, for DG8 properties with listed status or those within conservation areas - of which there are over 833 in the Mid Galloway and Wigtown West Ward alone - a Level 3 Building Survey is usually the better choice.
+A Level 2 HomeBuyer survey suits conventionally constructed properties in reasonable condition.
+For DG8 properties with listed status or those within conservation areas, of which there are over 833 in the Mid Galloway and Wigtown West Ward alone, a Level 3 Building Survey is usually the better choice.
 Listed buildings feature traditional construction methods and materials that benefit from more detailed investigation.
 Our surveyors can advise on the correct survey level once they know the property details.

 How long does a DG8 survey inspection take?